LeapPad: Technology

-The LeapPad is a computer with electrographic sensor.
+The LeapPad is a computer with an electrographic sensor.
 The sensor works as a capacitor and measures the amount of current flowing through corner electrodes into a plate beneath the table top, and uses that information to triangulate the location of the stylus on the table top.
 The LeapPad is covered by U.S. patents 5686705 and 5877458.

+Apps

+These apps are typically available on the newer LeapPads, such as the LeapPad explorer series: